avoss19/Server/README.md

 <br />http://product.hubspot.com/blog/git-and-github-tutorial-for-beginners
 <br />https://confluence.atlassian.com/bitbucketserver/basic-git-commands-776639767.html

+## Ease of Updating Sites

+The most current version of the sites hosted will be this repository's "master" branch.
+This is accomplished by a script on the server that pulls the master branch every 10 minutes.

 ## Deployment

 If your html is finished and ready to be posted online, please request a merge